How to discern truth from noise - People Development Magazine

 5. Corruption happens in increments

-One of the reasons corruption is so hard to uncover is because it is never black and white.
+One of the reasons corruption is so difficult to uncover is that it is often not black and white.
 It’s a sliding scale of grey that moves ever so slightly depending on the reaction of the audience.
-Corruption is a slow shift in boundaries.
-First, it asks just a little, later a little more and again a little more until you say no, knowing that it becomes harder to say no after each yes.
+Corruption is a gradual erosion of boundaries.
+First, it asks just a little, then a little more, and again a little more, until you say no, knowing that it becomes harder to say no after each yes.

-After I signed the contract the agent first asked for a little more.
-When I said yes they asked for slightly more and again more until I finally said no. Similarly, the corruption in our complex didn’t happen as an event one day.
-It shifted incrementally over the years, every few months asking just a little more.
+After I signed the contract, the agent first asked for a little more.
+When I said yes, they asked for slightly more, and then more, until I finally said no. Similarly, the corruption in our complex didn’t happen overnight as a single event.
+It shifted incrementally over the years, asking just a little more every few months.
 The story of the frog in the water is the perfect example of how corruption is designed.
 The water is warmed up so slowly that you don’t notice until it is too late.
 Or until you get out of the pot.

-Be careful what you say yes to and re-evaluate where your energy goes.
+Be cautious about what you agree to and reevaluate where your energy is directed.
 Facebook is designed to be addictive.
-It’s designed to sell you other’s external ideas, most of which is noise.
+It’s designed to sell you others’ external ideas, most of which is noise.
 It started with just 15 minutes, then it became just 15 minutes more.
 Now, on average, people check their Facebook feed every few minutes.
-It is the go-to place for many to get opinions, find news or buy things.
+It is the go-to place for many to get opinions, find news, or make purchases.
 And it all started very innocently years ago.

 When you learn how to discern truth from noise, be careful what you say yes to.
 Be even more careful of what you continue to say yes to and how it changes over time.